grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana Plugin.md

 ## Import the k6 Cloud dashboards

-The k6 Cloud data source includes two dashboards that can be imported from the Dashboards tab.
+The k6 Cloud data source includes two dashboards.
+Import both from the Dashboards tab.

 ![k6 Cloud Grafana Data Source Dashboards](./images/06-Grafana-Plugin/k6_cloud_grafana_import_dashboard.png)

 ## Visualize the k6 Cloud test results

-After importing the k6 dashboard, select a k6 dashboard to find a test across all your k6 projects and visualize the test results in Grafana.
+You can now select a k6 dashboard to find a test across all your k6 projects and visualize the test results in Grafana.

 ![k6 Cloud Test Listing Dashboard](./images/06-Grafana-Plugin/k6_cloud_grafana_list_dashboard.png)